-- 1. Open SmartConsole > Logs & Monitor.

-- 2. Click (+) to open a Catalog (new tab).

-- 3. Click SmartEvent Settings & Policy.
+- 1. In SmartConsole, from the left navigation panel, click the Logs & Monitor view. - 2.
+At the top, click + to open a new tab. - 3.
+In the bottom section External Apps, click SmartEvent Settings & Policy.

 Policy Tab

 Define the Event Policy in the Event Policy tab.
 Most configuration steps occur in the Policy tab.
 You define system components, such as SmartEvent Correlation Unit, lists of blocked IP addresses and other general settings.